ansys/pydpf-core/docs/source/index.rst

     >>> disp = model.results.displacement().X()
     >>> model.metadata.meshed_region.plot(disp.outputs.fields_container())

-For comprehensive examples of how you use DPF-Core, see :ref:`gallery`.
+For comprehensive examples of how you use PyDPF-Core, see :ref:`gallery`.

 Key features